 The Mediterranean diet — sometimes called MD for short — consistently ranks at the top of overall best diets.
 That’s partially because the Mediterranean diet is an inclusive eating pattern chock full of healthy foods, not a restrictive plan.
 And new research backs up its many health benefits — not just for weight loss, but also for brain health.

-The Mediterranean diet also tops the charts because it's full of affordable, accessible foods that are delicious — and that you probably already love to eat.
-Eating the Mediterranean diet feels like a pleasure, rather than a chore.
+The Mediterranean diet tops the list of dietitian's favorites because it's full of affordable, accessible foods that are delicious — and that you probably already love to eat.
+In other words, eating the Mediterranean diet boosts your health and it feels like a pleasure, rather than a chore.

 What is the Mediterranean diet?